 No. Supplier registration does not guarantee business with Verizon or any other Verizon affiliates or subsidiaries.
 Registration also does not obligate Verizon to place any supplier on a bidders list.
 Registration gives us access to your company’s information.
 We will use the information in the database as a source of potential suppliers to consider when an appropriate opportunity arises in our sourcing process.

 Verizon’s process to do business with potential suppliers is the same for all suppliers.
 To be considered for doing business with Verizon, you must first register in the Supplier Database.
 Register Now.

 Verizon does not certify diverse suppliers.
-We recognize certifications from associations for service Veterans, the California Public Utilities Commission (CPUC), the National Minority Supplier Development Council (NMSDC), the Women's Business Enterprise National Council (WBENC), the U.S. Business Leadership Network (USBLN), the National Gay & Lesbian Chamber of Commerce (NGLCC) and various federal and state government agencies.
+We recognize certifications from associations for service Veterans, the California Public Utilities Commission (CPUC), the National Minority Supplier Development Council (NMSDC), the Women's Business Enterprise National Council (WBENC), the U.S. Business Leadership Network (USBLN), The National LGBT Chamber of Commerce (NGLCC) and various federal and state government agencies.